THE PROPHECY

 Now, our God, hear the prayers and petitions of your servant.
 For your sake, O Lord, look with favor on your desolate sanctuary.
 Give ear, O God, and hear; open your eyes and see the desolation of the city that bears your Name.
 We do not make requests of you because we are righteous, but because of your great mercy.
 O Lord, listen!
 O Lord, forgive!
 O Lord, hear and act!
 For your sake, O my God, do not delay, because your city and your people bear your Name.

-C. The third principle of spirituality found in Daniel's prayer is: �gAlways expect to receive grace and mercy at the throne of God.�h In verse 7, Daniel prayed, O Lord, righteousness belongs to you.
-In verse 9, he said, To the Lord our God belongs mercies and forgiveness.
-So, dear saint, walk in Daniel's footsteps ... go and get it!
+The third principle of spirituality found in Daniel's prayer is: Always expect to receive grace and mercy at the throne of God.
+In verse 7, Daniel prayed, O Lord, righteousness belongs to you.
+In verse 9 he said, To the Lord our God belongs mercies and forgiveness.
+That being the case, dear saint, let's walk in Daniel's footsteps and go and get it!
 Go and get it often.
 Our God is kind, forgiving, gracious and merciful beyond what you and I can imagine.
 There is nothing his children get into that he can't handle.
-Daniel and his people were in a mess.
-They had created a huge spiritual disaster, but their God was the God who specializes in people who make disasters!
-And, he hasn't changed, brother or sister.
+Daniel and his people were a mess.
+They had created a huge spiritual disasters but their God specialized in people who caused disasters!
+And he hasn't changed, brother or sister.
 You and I require a lot of mercy and grace from the hand of our God.
 Am I right?
 Well, he's got a lot of it waiting for us.
 He has it by the bucket load.
-As the prophet Jonah learned, we serve the God of the second chance.
-And, I might add, the third and fourth and ...?
+As the prophet Jonah found out ... we serve the God of the second chance.
+And, I might add, the third, fourth, and ...?
 When asked about forgiveness, Jesus told his disciples to forgive 70 times 7.
-If we are to do that ... what must our Lord be like in that department?
-Aye?
-I repeat, if we are to be that way ... what must our God be like?
+If we sinners are to do that ... what must our Lord be like in that department?
 So, go to him often, beloved.
-Take your cup ... and lift it up ... and ask him to fill it with grace and mercy.
-He will be all too glad to do so and we can experience his mercies new every morning in our fellowship with our God.
+Take your cup and lift it up and ask God to fill it with grace and mercy.
+He will be all too glad to do so.
+You and I can experience his grace and mercies new every morning in our fellowship with our God.
 As you have it in Hebrews 4:14-16,

 Therefore, since we have a great high priest who has gone through the heavens, Jesus the Son of God, let us hold firmly to the faith we profess.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are -- yet was without sin.
 Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.